veillette/physics-book/contents/ch7KineticEnergyAndTheWorkEnergyTheorem.md

 <div class="title">
 Determining Speed from Work and Energy
 </div>
-Find the speed of the package in [Figure](#fig2) at the end of the push, using work and energy concepts.
+Find the speed of the package in [Figure 2](#fig2) at the end of the push, using work and energy concepts.

 **Strategy**